psons/test_data_eg/README.md

 README.md
+Test data for the 'End Goal' goal management approach across various language imlementations.

+# Overview
-The repo holds test data for the 'End Goal' goal managemet approach.
+The repo holds test data for the 'End Goal' goal management approach.
-Ideailly the various versions of the software in different laguages use the same structure, or at least have compatable rules for importig and exporting to a neutral strucure.
+Ideally the various versions of the software in different languages use the same structure, or at least have compatible rules for importing and exporting to a neutral structure.

-Work is needed to update the variations below to match the eng structure, which is curently he latest.
+Work is needed to update the variations below to match the eng structure, which is currently the latest.

 In particular, the Rust eng version uses a Mongo sty;le Object ID for the Goal Id, Objective IDF, and task Id.
-Nothing adequately supports the optional layer of "SubObjective" in the hierachy.
+Nothing adequately supports the optional layer of "SubObjective" in the hierarchy.

 # Rust eng command line